Methodological refinement of the submillimeter galaxy magnification bias. II. Cosmological analysis with tomography: Results

-The inclusion or exclusion of the G15 field has a significant impact on the measured cross-correlation function at larger angular scales, as previously discussed in paper I. Since the cosmological constraints heavily rely on these angular scales, the effect of the G15 field on the results becomes crucial, as demonstrated in paper II for a broad single redshift bin.
+The inclusion or exclusion of the G15 field has a significant impact on the measured cross-correlation function at larger angular scales, as previously discussed in Paper I. Since the cosmological constraints heavily rely on these angular scales, the effect of the G15 field on the results becomes crucial, as demonstrated in the same work for a broad single redshift bin.
 In light of this, we explore the potential effects of excluding the G15 field in the tomographic analysis in this study.

-The posterior sampling of the cross-correlation function, shown in red in Figure \ref{fig:sampled_tomo_zmed_noG15}, confirms the effect of removing the G15 field on the largest angular scales, resulting in a steeper decrement of the signal.
+The posterior sampling of the cross-correlation function (shown in red in Figure \ref{fig:sampled_tomo_zmed_noG15}) confirms the effect of removing the G15 field on the largest angular scales, resulting in a steeper decrement of the signal.
 Due to the reduced statistics compared to the case where all four fields are included, the uncertainties of the data are larger.
-Comparing both sets of measurements, it is evident that the removal of the G15 field leads to a worsening of the best fit and posterior sampling for the bin 1 and, especially, for the highest redshift bin.
+Comparing both sets of measurements, it is evident that the removal of the G15 field leads to a worsening of the best fit and posterior sampling for bin 1 and, especially, for the highest redshift bin.
 This can be attributed to the statistical weight of the central bins in the overall best fit due to the relatively better uncertainties in the measurements.